deepakajaylinux/testpage/docs/source/logging_dapper.rst

         - log
         Logs a message the console or
-        example: cleopatra logging log --php-log --log-message="Here is something logging to the console and error log"
+        example: ptconfigure logging log --php-log --log-message="Here is something logging to the console and error log"

  ------------------------------
  End Help